Heroes new logo

 • 22% to 33% goes to gaming.

-• 11% to 24% is used on browsing websites and social media.
+• 11% to 24% is used for browsing websites and social media.

 • 6% to 9% is consumed on content creation, video chat, and e-reading.